-- Have the meeting using the built-in video conferencing feature in adam.ai or integrate with your favorite communication platforms like Zoom, Google Meet, Microsoft Teams, Webex, and Slack.
+- Have the meeting using the built-in video conferencing feature in adam.ai or integrate with your favorite communication platforms like Zoom, Google Meet, or Microsoft Teams.

 - Upload your meeting agenda, time your agenda items using the meeting timer, and take notes in private or public to manage your entire meeting.